nadrane/blog/source/_posts/build-your-own-regex.md

 }
 ```

-This function will be the entry point to our code.
+This function will be the new entry point to our code.
 Up till this point, we were only matching patterns that began at the beginning of the text.
 We are simply making that more clear now by forcing the user to preface the pattern with a `^`.
 But how do we support patterns that appear anywhere within the text?

 ## Matches Starting Anywhere

 Currently, the following return `true`

 `search("^abc", "abc")`
 `search("^abcd", "abcd")`

-But `search("bc", "abcd")` will just return undefined.
+But `search("bc", "abcd")` will just return `undefined`.
 We want it to return `true`

 If the user does not specify that the pattern matches the beginning of the text, then we want to search for that pattern at every possible starting point within the text.
-We will default to this behavior if the pattern does not begin with `^`.
+We will default to this behavior if the pattern does not begin with `^`<sup>[1](#footnote1)</sup>.

 ```js
 function search(pattern, text) {